pointfreeco/swift-snapshot-testing/Sources/SnapshotTesting/Documentation.docc/Articles/IntegratingWithTestFrameworks.md

 ### UI Testing

-Xcode's UI testing tools are currently incompatbile with Swift Testing.
-Simply adding `import Testing` to any UI testing file will cause a compilation error saying that "Testing" cannot be found.
-This complicates using SnapshotTesting in UI testing targets because it needs to import Testing in order to provide the test helpers mentioned above.
+Xcode's UI testing tools are currently incompatible with Swift Testing.
+Simply adding `import Testing` to any UI test target file will cause a compilation error saying that "Testing" cannot be found.
+This complicates using SnapshotTesting in UI test targets because it needs to import Testing in order to provide the test helpers mentioned above.

 The way in which Xcode disallows importing Testing in UI test targets is via the presence of a special Swift flag: